-- PS1 Critically evaluate the methodologies, research and advanced scholarship used to explore questions in fashion business issues and problems and make appropriate choices for your own professional work. - PS1 Utilise comprehensive understanding of techniques applicable to your own research and scholarship to deal with complex issues both systematically and creatively. - PS2 Make sound judgements in the absence of complete information - to complete projects and propose solutions to a wide range of business and management problems faced in the fashion industry. - PS3 Apply a comprehensive understanding methods and techniques to review, consolidate, and extend your knowledge, skills, and attitudes to support your research and scholarship.
+- PS1 Critically evaluate the methodologies, research and advanced scholarship used to explore questions in marketing business issues and problems and make appropriate choices for your own professional work - PS2 Utilise comprehensive understanding of techniques applicable to your own\ research and scholarship to deal with complex issues both systematically and creatively. - PS3 Make sound judgements in the absence of complete information - to complete projects and propose solutions to a wide range of business and management problems faced in the global marketing and communications industry. - PS4 Apply a comprehensive understanding methods and techniques to review, consolidate, and extend your knowledge, skills, and attitudes to support your research and scholarship.